jasons-archived/Raylib-ECS-Prototype/readme.md

 - need to create a custom MemoryOwner that clears ref types on dispose
 - Component Read/Write sentinels should just track when reads/writes are permitted.  if they occur outside of those times, assert.
 This way we don't need to track who does all writes.
+- //TODO: add expected cost of update metrics for current frame and past frames (to SimNode/Frame)